GrantMeStrength/DinoJumpDemo/README.md

 Once the solution has been loaded into Visual Studio, you'll see several files, including:

-* Images/ - a folder containing the various icons required by UWP apps, as well as the game SpriteSheet and some other sprites.
+* Images/ - a folder containing the various icons required by UWP apps, as well as the game's SpriteSheet and some other bitmaps.
 * js/ - a folder containing the JavaScript files.
 The main.js file is our game, the other files are EaselJS and PreloadJS.
 * Licenses/ - a folder containing various license documents.
 Please read them.
+In a nutshell, please don't sell an app with the Microsoft dinosaur image.
+It's just for experimenting.
 * index.html - the webpage which contains the canvas object which hosts the game's graphics.

 Now you can run the game!

 Press **F5** to start the app running.
 You should see a windows open, and our familar dinosaur standing in an idyllic (if sparse) landscape.
-We will now examine the app, and explain some important parts - and unlock the game functionality as we go.
+We will now examine the app, explain some important parts, and unlock the rest of the features as we go.

 **Note:** Something go wrong?
-First be sure you have installed Visual Studio with web support.
-You can check by creating a new project - if there is no support for JavaScript, you will need to re-install Visual Studio and check this box:
+Be sure you have installed Visual Studio with web support.
+You can check by creating a new project - if there is no support for JavaScript, you will need to re-install Visual Studio and check the *Microsoft Web Developer Tools* box.

 ## Walkthough

 If you have started the game with F5, you're probably wondering what is going on.
 And the answer "not a lot", as a lot of the code is currently commented out.
-So far, all you'll see is the Dinosaur, and a ineffectual request to press Space.
+So far, all you'll see is the dinosaur, and a ineffectual plea to press Space.

-1. Setting the Stage
+### 1. Setting the Stage

 If you open and examine **index.html**, you'll see it's almost empty.
 This file is the default page of our app, and it does only two important things.
-First, it includes the JavaScript source code for the EaselJS and PreloadJS libraries, and also **main.js**, which is our own source code file.
+First, it includes the JavaScript source code for the EaselJS and PreloadJS libraries, and also **main.js** (our own source code file).
-Secondly, it defines a &lt;canvas&gt; tag, which is where all our graphics are going to appear.
+Second, it defines a &lt;canvas&gt; tag, which is where all our graphics are going to appear.
 A &lt;canvas&gt; is a standard HTML5 document component.
-We give it a name (gameCanvas) so our code over in **main.js** can reference it.
+We give it a name (gameCanvas) so our code in **main.js** can reference it.
-By the way, if you are going to write your own JavaScript game from scratch, you will need to copy the EaselJS and PreloadJS files into your solution, and create a canvas.
-Then you are good to go.
+By the way, if you are going to write your own JavaScript game from scratch, you will need to copy the EaselJS and PreloadJS files into your solution, and then create a canvas object.

 EaselJS provides us with a new object called a *stage*.
 The stage is linked to the canvas, and is used for displaying images and text.
 Any object we want to be displayed on the stage must first be added, like this: